 In December 2003, the Financial Accounting Standards Board ("FASB") revised FASB Interpretation No. 46, Consolidation of Variable Interest Entities, an interpretation of ARB No. 51 ("FIN 46").
 FIN 46, issued by the FASB in January 2003, requires certain variable interest entities to be consolidated by the primary beneficiary of the entity if the equity investors in the entity do not have the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities without additional subordinated financial support from other parties.
 The revised statement, FASB Interpretation No. 46(R), Consolidation of Variable Interest Entities, an interpretation of ARB No. 51 ("FIN 46(R)"), clarifies some of the requirements of FIN 46, eases some implementation problems that companies experienced implementing FIN 46, adds new scope exceptions and makes the probability more likely for many companies that potential variable interest entities will be identified and consolidated.
 We adopted the new requirements detailed in FIN 46(R) as of March 31, 2004.
 In connection with our adoption of FIN 46(R), we evaluated our investments in Centennial Pipeline LLC, Seaway Crude Pipeline Company and Mont Belvieu Storage Partners, L.P. and determined that these entities are not materially affected by our adoption of FIN 46(R), and thus we have accounted for them as equity method investments (see Note 6.
 Equity Investments).
-The adoption of FIN 46(R) did not have an effect on our financial position, results of operations or cash flows.
+Our adoption of FIN 46(R) did not have an effect on our financial position, results of operations or cash flows.

-On December 8, 2003, President Bush signed into a law a bill that expands Medicare, primarily adding a prescription drug benefit for Medicare-eligible retirees starting in 2006.
+On December 8, 2003, President Bush signed into a law a bill that expands Medicare, primarily adding a prescription drug benefit for Medicare eligible retirees starting in 2006.
 We anticipate that the benefits we pay after 2006 could be lower as a result of the new Medicare provisions; however, at this time the retiree medical obligations and costs reported do not reflect any changes as a result of this legislation.
-Deferring the recognition of the new Medicare provisions' impact is permitted by FASB Staff Position 106-1, Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003, due to open questions about some of the new Medicare provisions and a lack of authoritative accounting guidance about certain matters.
+Deferring the recognition of the new Medicare provisions' impact was permitted by FASB Staff Position ("FSP") Nos.
+106-1 and 106-2, Accounting and Disclosure Requirements Related to the Medicare Prescription Drug, Improvement and Modernization Act of 2003, due to open questions about some of the new Medicare provisions and a lack of authoritative accounting guidance about certain matters.
 The final accounting guidance could require changes to previously reported information.
-We do not believe that this regulation will have a material adverse effect on our financial position, results of operations or cash flows.
+We will adopt the provisions of these FSPs in the quarter ended September 30, 2004; however, we do not believe that this regulation will have a material adverse effect on our financial position, results of operations or cash flows.